The Top 5 Ways to Improve Quality Systems with Lean Manufacturing

 How do we use Lean Manufacturing methods improve quality systems?
-Over the past years, while introducing a lean programs in to manufacturing companies, the lean program over all results has a lot to do with how well the company’s quality process/system is performing.
-Often having to adjust/improve the quality processes as the Lean programs becomes established .
-In order to achieve this there are a few key steps that will help integrate your quality system when combining it with Lean methods.
+Over the years, while introducing Lean programs into manufacturing companies, the Lean programs overall results has a lot to do with how well the company’s quality process/system is performing.
+Often having to adjust/improve the quality processes as the Lean programs becomes established.

 The key quality metics need to be identified at each stage and determined how each metric is generated.
 These could be Defects per Unit, Sigma level or supplier score.
 Each metric needs to pass the SMARTER guidelines to be specific, measurable, attainable, relevant, and time-bound, along with processes to evaluate and reevaluate metrics.
 By defining metrics first, there is a clear focus on potential problems (Muda) and then you will be able to drill-down to more details and then to develop action plans to improve the metric.

 Often all things quality are filed away in a team leaders folder or with the Quality group, where the information is stored in a static condition.
 Incorporating visual quality metrics into a manufacturing process is an important step towards improving quality consistency across your manufacturing processes.
 These metrics become an effective way to deliver accurate and easily understandable information for everyone across the organisation.

 Perform Quality Inspections As Close to the Shop Floor As Possible

 This means embedding your quality processes within production.
 This approach demands visibility and control over your quality processes to occur in real time.
 Inspections are performed as part of the process and results displayed.
 Problem Solving can then start at the detection stage.

 Inspect Early in the Process and at the End of Each Process Handover